Combatting Climate Change: Operations

-During FY 2018/19 Lenovo purchased renewable commodities that supported 100 percent renewable energy projects in Brazil (wind), China (wind), India (wind), Mexico (solar), Europe (wind) and the United States (wind).
-To view the certificate for RECs, I-RECs, GOs and carbon offsets retired by Lenovo in 2019, visit https://www.lenovo.com/us/en/sustainability-resources and follow the links from there.
+During FY 2019/20 Lenovo purchased renewable commodities that supported 100 percent renewable energy projects in Brazil (wind), China (wind), India (wind), Mexico (wind), Europe (hydro) and the United States (wind).
+Also, Lenovo acquired carbon offsets from a wind farm project in China.

 Any renewable energy instruments purchased by Lenovo must demonstrate that the carbon reductions are real, additional, permanent, verifiable, and certified to recognizable industry standards (e.g. Green-e, Verified Carbon Standard, and I-REC).

 The U.S. Environmental Protection Agency (EPA) recognizes Lenovo for green power purchasing.
 Click here for more information.

 Lenovo was selected for a pilot emission trading system in China.
 It was determined by the Beijing Municipal authority in 2013 that Lenovo Beijing is a significant energy consumption enterprise since we consumed more than 5,000 MT coal-equivalent electricity (CO2 emissions over 10,000 MT/year) and as such must meet an emissions trading requirement for our Beijing sites.